 “If a patient lives a distance from a vasculitis center such that travel for regular visits is difficult, physicians can work together with the patient’s home medical team in optimizing that person’s care,” Dr. Langford says.

-With May being Vasculitis Awareness Month, here are seven things you should know about vasculitis:
+Here are seven things you should know about vasculitis:

 - Vasculitis is inflammation of blood vessels.
 The body’s immune system regulates inflammation.